RecursiveAV/touchdesigner-control-website/readme.md

 ← index.html: This is the main web page for the site.

+← confirm.html: This is the page that the user us sent to after they click submit.

 ← style.css: CSS files for the main page

 ← script.js: js to send websockets